 All negotiations with prospective faculty members are subject to confirmation by the Provost/Vice President for Academic Affairs and, ultimately, by the President.
-When it has been determined that a candidate will be recommended for employment, a "Personnel Action Form" (PAF) must be completed and signed by the dean and the Provost/Vice President for Academic Affairs.
-The completed PAF shall then be sent for all appropriate signatures and approvals, accompanied by the following documentation:
+When it has been determined that a candidate will be recommended for employment, the Cornerstone process must be completed.
+The hiring department will provide Human Resources with the information to complete the offer letter.
+The candidate must complete all new hire paperwork including the I-9, Loyalty Oath and provide an original social security card.
+To complete the search/hiring process, the search committee chair will then disposition remaining applicants.
+During this process, the hiring department can produce the "Personnel Action Form" (PAF).
+The PAF must be completed and signed by the dean and the Provost/Vice President for Academic Affairs.
+The completed PAF shall then be sent to human resources for processing with all appropriate signatures and approvals.
+A new faculty member may not be added to payroll until these documents have been completed and received.